 Do Actors Get Paid More Than Directors?

 Do actors really get paid more than directors who are behind the camera telling them how to to do the job right?
 As interesting as it sounds, we will be exploring all the possibilities below.
-To quickly answer the above question, we must call to mind that payments depend on certain laid down criteria in the industry.
+To quickly answer the above question, we must keep to mind that payments depend on certain laid down criteria in the industry.
 As such, some actors get paid less while others are paid way bigger than some directors for a movie.
 On other occasions, most experienced/high pedigree directors get paid far more than any actor/actresses on their set.

 The payment pattern, however, follows some sequences and parameters such as; what the demand is for both the actors (categorized as A to D) and directors, the experience of the actors or directors, the movie budget and gross at box office, and of course the standard of payment by unions like Screen Actors Guild or Director Guild of America and the Bureau of Labor Statistics as well as the negotiation skills of agency representing either the actors or directors.